 A template for this can be found on the Local Offer website along with further information on EYPARM.

 Note that the form may also be appropriate if a report is requested by other agencies, such as a Child Development Centre.

 Children with SEND who are likely to go on to need additional support in school should be referred to the local authority in which they live.
 For information on referral processes in a neighbouring local authority, visit their website:

 Key information to support the needs of individual children

 The Speech and Language Therapy Service and SaLSS therapists liaise with the Early Years and Childcare advisors to ensure appropriate support is available to Early Years settings.

-Where individual transition planning will be beneficial for children with special educational needs and disabilities (SEND), materials have been developed by the Early Childhood Service and their partners.
-They can assist practitioners in schools and early years settings, health professionals, parents and carers to work together to ensure a smooth transition into a new setting.
+Where individual transition planning will be beneficial for children with special educational needs and disabilities (SEND), we have developed materials in conjunction with partner organisations.
+These can assist practitioners in schools and early years settings, health professionals, parents and carers to work together to ensure a smooth transition into a new setting.

 The following documents from the Transition Plan above, are provided here in Word to adapt for your setting: